tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     - Definition location: **Enterprise Ready Cloud** (ERC) management group, as created in Task 1.
     - Name: **Service catalog**
-    - Description: **Restrict resource types to those permitted by Enterprise IT**
+    - Description: **Restrict resource types to those permitted by Enterprise IT**.
     - Category: **Create new** > **Service catalog**
     - Policy rule: ***Replace the default JSON with the following code:***